xpack/web-jekyll/pages/xbb/prerequisites.md

 yet be made available by the Docker team.
 In this case set the `version_name` manually to the previous version.
 You can also do this by
-manually editting the `/etc/apt/sources.list` file." %}
+manually editing the `/etc/apt/sources.list` file." %}

 To check if the install is functional, run the _Hello World_ image, for the moment as `sudo`: